 - In the climax of AKIRA, Tetsuo's body turns into what can only be described as a giant evil fetus

 - The bad guys in the Getter Robo series all tend to have this to a degree, but the most obvious ones are the Invader in Armageddon.

 - In Chainsaw Man, whether a Devil specializes in bending time or possesses Elemental Powers, they will have a grotesque, flesh-and blood form anchoring them to the human world.
 This is something of a narrative concession as Denji would otherwise have a hard time fighting them with his chainsaws if they didn't have physical forms he could attack.

 - Guyver — The zoanoids' designs evoke this trope, as well as some of the bioboosted armors.

-- Macross: Do You Remember Love? — This visual element is added onto many Zentraedi things, especially their intelligent/command personnel.
+- Macross: Do You Remember Love? — This visual element is added onto many Zentraedi things, especially their intelligence/command personnel.

 - MD Geist — The final boss' second form is introduced with a lot of strange fluids, and pulsates and breathes in an organic manner.

 - Nausicaä of the Valley of the Wind — The newborn God-Warrior takes this form, though much of this is due to it being awakened before its time and collapsing into goop as a result.
 Subverted with the rest of the creatures, when it turns out that humans can live together with them peacefully.

 - The demons in Urotsukidouji.

 - Much of H. R. Giger's artwork is based on this, thus leading to many of the subtropes listed above.

 - Everything that has to do with the Rot in Animal Man (2011) fits this trope.
 Though it's also subverted, as the series Big Goods tend to use it as well.